matthewfee/matthewfee/README.md

 ### 🏰 Notable repos ...

 - [OSE Character Generator](https://github.com/matthewfee/OSECharacterGenerator) 🐉 : A Dungeons and Dragons Character generator, built in React.
 Guides players through the process of character creation, rolls 3d-dice, and outputs their character details into an official character sheet PDF.
+- [Meetmax](https://github.com/MyRoWARE/social-network/tree/main/pages) - A social media clone using React, Nextjs, Tailwind, Firebase, Storybook, and Recoil

 ### 🌲 I’m currently working on ...

-- [Meetmax](https://github.com/MyRoWARE/social-network/tree/main/pages) - A  social media clone using React, Nextjs, Tailwind, Firebase, and Recoil
-- Developing proficiency in Redux and Context.
+- Developing further proficiency in Redux and Context.
 I'm also working on Typescript.

 ### 🍃 I love to talk about ...